-Compared with normal nervous tissue, neuroblastoma, glioma, and meningioma have high levels of omega (ω)-6 [linoleic acid (LA)] fatty acid arachidonic acid (AA) and low levels of ω -3 [eicosapentaenoic acid (EPA)] fat.3 This proportionate difference may act as an adaptive mechanism in nervous system malignancies.4 It has been suggested that ω -3 fatty acids contribute to mechanisms that arrest tumor growth progression by accumulating intracellular reactive oxygen species (ROS) and promoting death through antiangiogenic actions.5

-Clinical trials in adult patients with cancer have shown that ω -3 fatty acids can improve the inflammatory response, nutritional status, and quality of life.
-6,7 One study showed that ω -3 supplementation during treatment reduces the side effects of chemotherapy, regardless of the type of drug used.7-9 ω-3 fatty acids, especially ω -3 (EPA) and docosahexaenoic acid (DHA), have been reported to improve tumor response to treatment, protect against toxicity, and reduce secondary complications when administered as an adjunct to chemotherapy in patients with different types of cancer.10 Lipid mediators such as prostaglandins derived from ω -6 fatty acids act as proinflammatory mediators, whereas the products of ω -3 fatty acids are anti-inflammatory.
-For example, ω -3 reduces the production of proinflammatory cytokines such as interleukin (IL)-1 β , tumor necrosis factor-alpha (TNF- α), and IL-6.
-At the same time, the ω-6 series exerts indirect anti-inflammatory effects by inhibiting eicosanoid biosynthesis.
-Given these reciprocal effects, higher ω -6 to ω -3 ratios increase carcinogenesis risk.11 Numerous ω-6-derived prostaglandins and leukotrienes have been shown to increase tumor growth by promoting angiogenesis, increasing cellular proliferation, suppressing the immune system, and inhibiting apoptosis.^{12,13} Studies have shown that inhibition of the enzymes responsible for producing prostaglandins and leukotrienes suppresses tumor growth.
-14-16
+Compared with normal nervous tissue, neuroblastoma, glioma, and meningioma have high levels of omega (ω)-6 [Linoleic Acid (LA)] fatty acid arachidonic acid (AA) and low levels of ω -3 [Eicosapentaenoic Acid (EPA)] fat.3 This proportionate difference may act as an adaptive mechanism in nervous system malignancies.4 It has been suggested that ω -3 fatty acids contribute to mechanisms that arrest tumor growth progression by accumulating intracellular Reactive Oxygen Species (ROS) and promoting death through antiangiogenic actions.5 Clinical trials in adult patients with cancer have shown that ω -3 fatty acids can improve the inflammatory response, nutritional status, and quality of life.6-8 One study shows that ω -3 supplementation during treatment reduces the side effects of chemotherapy, regardless of the type of drug used.8-10 ω-3 fatty acids, especially ω-3 (EPA) and Docosahexaenoic Acid (DHA), have been reported to improve tumor response to treatment, protect against toxicity, and reduce secondary complications when administered as an adjunct to chemotherapy in patients with different types of cancer.11 Lipid mediators such as prostaglandins derived from ω -6 fatty acids act as pro-inflammatory mediators, whereas the products of ω -3 fatty acids are anti-inflammatory.
+For example, ω -3 reduces the production of proinflammatory cytokines such as interleukin (IL)-1β, tumor necrosis factor-alpha (TNF- α), and IL-6, while the ω -6 series exerts indirect anti-inflammatory effects by inhibiting eicosanoid biosynthesis.
+Given these reciprocal effects, higher ω -6 to ω -3 ratios increase carcinogenesis risk.12 Numerous ω -6-derived prostaglandins and leukotrienes have been shown to increase tumor growth by promoting angiogenesis, increasing cellular proliferation, suppressing the immune system, and inhibiting apoptosis.13 Studies have shown that inhibition of the enzymes responsible for producing prostaglandins and leukotrienes suppresses tumor growth.^{15,16}